 As for the actual contents, there’s the charging case with the earbuds held within them.
 There’s also a USB charging cable, two sets of alternate silicon tips, a guarantee certificate, an instructions manual in many languages, and an addendum containing important usage information.

-Special mention must be given to the charging case, which plays the role of a USB chargeable power bank for the Sudio Nivå.
+Special mention must be given to the charging case, which plays the role of a USB chargeable power bank.

 Firstly, it’s light.
 Half as light with the earbuds removed.
 It also holds four full charges, which eliminates the need for daily recharging.
 I believe this feature is invaluable given the number of toys we need to juice up daily, especially when traveling.

 To assist with easy return to the charging case, the slots are also magnetised.
 (It’s the pins, I believe).
-Once in position, the earbuds power off by themselves with the charge meter switching on.
-The whole process is very streamlined, if you ask me, not too unlike the design direction of the entire product.
-This would probably be very beneficial to busy or easily distracted users too.
-The risk of running out of power is minimalised.
+Once in position, the earbuds power off by themselves too with the charge meter switching on.
+The entire process is very streamlined, if you ask me, not too unlike the design direction of the entire product.
+This would probably be very beneficial for busy or easily distracted users.
+The risk of power running out in the middle of nowhere is minimal.

 My header sounds awkward, doesn’t it?